marikomakhm/ada-project/TrovatelliT.github.io/text.md

 ## Making connections

-One of the most representative measures of displaying international links is to do so on a world map.
+One of the most representative measures of displaying international links is using a world map.
 Below, we display a world map with undirected edges representing the number of connections between any two countries, with the width indicating the number of connections:

 {% raw %}